 Congratulations!
 You have made it through medical school and are about to embark on a journey which will change you and which only few will understand.
 So before you get thrown in, some friendly advice from the Radiologist.

 Whilst you are carrying notes, trying to scribble something legible, simultaneously updating your list, answering your bleep, wondering why the consultant is two patients ahead of you and what that smell is – you will have someone on the ward round say “order a CT” and they’ll be gone, moved on before you can write: obs stable, apyrexial.

-Once the WR is done and you are the lucky one who gets to request the imaging take note - You don’t order imaging.
-This isn’t Nando's - you request it.
+Once the ward round is done and you are the lucky one who gets to request the imaging take note – You don’t order imaging.
+This isn’t Nando’s – you request it.

 If you do not know why you’re ordering the test – ask a senior.
 If they don’t know – ask their senior – this is vital and leads us to our next point –

 Ask a question instead of requesting an investigation – that’s your job.
 The Radiologist’s job is to tell you what investigation will give you the best answer.
 If it is a different test to the one your boss asked for – they’ll usually be fine with it and if they don’t like it, it’s their turn to go have a chat.

 When a new doctor comes to request a scan on behalf of their registrar and they know it’s not justified…

 Gather your thoughts and take the light of Eärendil into the darkness of the radiology department and see us instead of phoning us: it’s a lot more difficult to say no to your face than it is to you on the phone, plus it’s just more polite and we appreciate that.

 Don’t lie to us.
 The radiologist is really good at bullshit – your Kung Fu cannot compare.
 If you do not know, be honest, a lie will make us focus on the wrong thing and may lead to the wrong investigation being done.